 No school can achieve greatness without skilled and dedicated teachers.
-Passion for the students, a willingness to collaborate on a desire to continue learning, and an extensive knowledge of content and pedagogy top the list of competencies that every district teacher must possess.
-These attitudes and skills will enable them to enhance students' understanding of, connection to, and meaning derived from every lesson.
+A passion for teaching and an extensive knowledge of content and pedagogy top the list of competencies that every district teacher must possess.
+These attitudes and skills will enable them to enhance students' understanding of and connection to every lesson and to derive meaning from it.
 JCPS teachers must own-that is, accept personal responsibility for-each student's performance; understand and believe in the mission and vision of the district; and design lessons that are guided by meaningful, essential questions that set high expectations for student performance.

 Resource teachers also play an integral role in the delivery of quality instruction.
-They, like classroom teachers, must possess a set of competencies and core practices that promote teacher collaboration, culture building, inquirybased instruction, reflection on student work, and collegial dialogue on instructional practices and a strong sense of community within the classroom.
-Mastering these competencies leads to the four core practices of a great classroom-building a community of learners, diagnosing students' level of understanding, learning from student work, and improving teaching-ultimately produces effective instruction that reflect our core values of student understanding, connection, and meaning.
+They, like classroom teachers, must possess a set of competencies and core practices that promote teacher collaboration, culture building, inquiry-based instruction, reflection on student work, collegial dialogue on instructional practices, and a strong sense of community within the classroom.
+Mastering these competencies leads to the four core practices of a great classroom-building a community of learners, diagnosing students' level of understanding, learning from student work, and improving teaching-ultimately producing effective instruction that reflects our core values of student understanding, connection, and meaning.
 Assisting teachers in that effort is the Classroom Instructional Framework (CIF) for elementary, middle, and high school classrooms.